yalongwastaken/esp32-led-control/README.md

 # ESP32 LED Control

 A collection of ESP32 LED control implementations demonstrating various programming approaches, from basic blocking code to advanced RTOS multi-tasking with UART communication.
+Additionally, logging functionality is implemented in separate functions for potential modularity and reuse in subsequent ESP32 development.

 ## Project Structure